Menu

 Maths is included in other subject areas where appropriate exposing children to mathematical thinking and concepts across the curriculum.
 Homework is provided weekly to reinforce a concept taught that week and to practice key times tables and number bond skills.
 Children are given opportunities every morning to practice their mental maths skills through the use of Schofield and Sims mental maths books, Times Table Rockstars and Mathsframe.
 Children are encouraged to use Times Table Rockstars outside of school through regular entry into competitions.

 Children will be assessed through SATS at the end of Year 2 and 6.
-Other summative assessment points come at the end of units, where they're retrieval skills are put to the test on White Rose assessments relating to the previous unit taught.
+Other summative assessment points come at the end of units, where their retrieval skills are put to the test on White Rose assessments relating to the previous unit taught.

 Impact – How do we know we have been successful?